Lab 2 - C++, CMake & IDE

 add_executable(my_program src/main.cpp src/lib.cpp)

-mkdir build # create build folder
+mkdir -p build # create build folder

 cd build # enter the build folder